-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.
+Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.

 Topic: Goal of financial management

-- 80. One contributing factor to the 2007-2009 financial crisis was the structuring of mortgage loans with: - A. high initial payments, offset by significantly lower payments later. - B. low initial payments, offset by significantly higher payments later. - C. no initial payments, offset by significantly high payments later. - D. equal payments over the life of the loan.
+- 80. One contributing factor to the 2007-2009 financial crisis was the structuring of mortgage loans with: - A. high initial payments, offset by significantly lower payments later. - B. low initial payments, offset by significantly higher payments later. - C. high initial payments, offset by high payments later. - D. very short maturities.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-04 Understand the main events behind the financial crisis of 2007-2009 and the subsequent eurozone crisis.
-Topic: Financial distress
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand

+Learning Objective: 02-04 Understand the main events behind the financial crisis of 2007-2009 and the subsequent eurozone crisis.

-- 81. The opportunity cost of capital: - A. is the interest rate that the firm pays on a loan from a financial institution. - B. is the maximum acceptable rate of return on a project. - C. is the minimum acceptable rate of return on a project. - D. is always less than 10%.
+81. The oppor tunity cost of capital:

+- A. is the interest rate that the firm pays on a loan from a financial institution. - B. is the maximum acceptable rate of return on a project. - C. is the minimum acceptable rate of return on a project. - D. is always less than 10%.